-It’s Saturday night, it’s 11pm.
+It’s 11pm on a Saturday night.
 You’re on your way home and you’re speeding a bit – but you’re sober, so you’re safe.
 Right?

 Speeding kills far more people than drink driving.

-Our research shows that drivers who, regardless of their age or gender, consistently speed are hugely at risk of causing a road fatality – and the emotional impact is something that will stick with them for life.
+Our research shows that drivers who consistently speed are hugely at risk of causing a road fatality – and that emotional impact sticks for life.

-When you’re driving in the country, think less about feeling the wind in your hair and more about keeping your foot off the accelerator.
+When you’re driving in the country, focus less on carpool karaoke and more on keeping your foot off the accelerator.

+Think about it this way.
 If you travel at 10 miles over the speed limit for an hour, you’ll only save around 7 minutes.
-Spend just 3 minutes of an hour over the speed limit and you’ll be 10% more likely to have an accident.
-Ask yourself – is it worth it?
+Is it worth it?

-The darkness, dim lighting, headlight beams and other hazards make speeding at night twice as risky as speeding during the day – and our research shows that the later it gets, the riskier it gets.
+The darkness, headlight beams and other hazards make speeding at night 3 times as risky as speeding during the day – and our research shows that the later it gets, the riskier it is.